AI Agent with MCP tools using LangChain.js

 The system is hosted on [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview) (web apps) and [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-javascript) (API and MCP servers), with [Azure Cosmos DB for NoSQL](https://learn.microsoft.com/azure/cosmos-db/nosql/) for data storage.
 You can use it as a starting point for building your own AI agents.

 > You can test this application locally without deployment needed or any cloud costs.
-The MCP server works with popular AI tools like GitHub Copilot, Claude, and other MCP-compatible clients. -->
+The MCP server also works with popular AI tools like GitHub Copilot, Claude, and other MCP-compatible clients.
+Follow the instructions in the [Local Development](#use-ollama-for-local-development) section to get started.

 ### Key features